Lukarbonite/AutoPickup/README.md

 Auto Pickup is designed to be highly compatible with the modded ecosystem.

-*   **Veinminer:** This mod includes a built-in, no-hassle compatibility layer for [MiraculixxT's Veinminer](https://modrinth.com/datapack/veinminer).
-All items and experience from blocks broken as part of a veinmine action will be correctly processed.
+*   **Veinminer:** This mod includes deep, built-in compatibility for [Miraculixx's Veinminer](https://modrinth.com/datapack/veinminer).
+All items and experience from blocks broken as part of a veinmine action will be correctly picked up, and the Mending enchantment will be applied properly after all durability damage is dealt.
 *   **Other Mods:** It should work seamlessly with most mods that use standard block-breaking and loot-dropping mechanics.
 Similarly, drops from most vanilla and modded mobs are also supported.
 If you find an incompatibility, please [open an issue](https://github.com/lukarbonite/autopickup/issues)!

 ![MultiBlock](https://github.com/user-attachments/assets/63267ae6-2c95-47ea-821b-2cc5b50218bb)

 ## 👩‍💻 For Developers: Using the API

-If your mod features custom logic for breaking blocks or dropping items, you can easily integrate with Auto Pickup to provide your users with a seamless experience.
+Good news!
+The API is now much simpler, and in most cases, you don't need to do anything at all.

+Auto Pickup is designed to be "zero-config" for other developers.
+It achieves compatibility by hooking into fundamental vanilla methods (`Block.dropStacks` and `LivingEntity.dropExperience`).
+As long as your mod uses these standard methods for handling drops, Auto Pickup will work with it automatically.

+If you still wish to check if the mod is loaded or want to use the API for specific cases, you can do so.

 **1. Add Auto Pickup as a Dependency (build.gradle)**